digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

 """""""""""""""""""""""""""""""
 The unique-contract-keys parameters for both participant and sync domain nodes are now marked as deprecated.
 As of this release, the meaning and default value (true) remain unchanged.
-However, contract key uniqueness will not be available in the next major version, featuring multi-domain connectivity.
+However, contract key uniqueness will not be available in the next major version, featuring multi-sync-domain connectivity.
 If you are already setting this key to false explicitly (preview), this behavior will be the default one after the configuration key is removed.
 If you don't explicitly set this value to false, you are encouraged to evaluate evolving your existing applications and services to avoid relying on this feature.
 You can read more on the topic in the :ref:`documentation <canton_keys>`.

 Causality tracking
 """"""""""""""""""
-An obsolete early access feature to enable causality tracking, related to preview multi-domain, was removed.
+An obsolete early access feature to enable causality tracking, related to preview multi-sync-domain, was removed.
 If you enabled it, you need to remove the following config lines, as they will not compile anymore:

 .. code:: bash